tesseract-ocr/tessdoc/Compiling-–-GitInstallation.md

 This disabled OpenMP (multi threading), does not use a shared Tesseract library (that makes it possible to run `tesseract` without installation), enables compiler optimizations, disables setting of `errno` for mathematical functions (faster execution!) and enables lots of compiler warnings.

+### Builds for fuzzing
+Fuzzing is used to test the Tesseract API for bugs.
+Tesseract uses [OSS-Fuzz](https://oss-fuzz.com/), but fuzzing can also run locally.
+A newer Clang++ compiler is required.

+Build example (fix the value of CXX for the available clang++):

+    cd tesseract
+    ./autogen.sh
+    mkdir -p bin/fuzzer
+    cd bin/fuzzer
+    ../../configure --disable-openmp --disable-shared CXX=clang++-7 CXXFLAGS='-g -O2 -Wall -Wextra -Wpedantic -D_GLIBCXX_DEBUG -fsanitize=fuzzer-no-link,address,undefined'
+    # Build the fuzzer executable.
+    make fuzzer-api
+    cd ../..

+Example (Show help information):

+    bin/fuzzer/fuzzer-api -help=1

+Example (Run the fuzzer with a know test case):

+    bin/fuzzer/fuzzer-api clusterfuzz-testcase-minimized-fuzzer-api-5670045835853824

+Example (Run the fuzzer to find new bugs):

+Example (Run the fuzzer with a know test case):

+    nice bin/fuzzer/fuzzer-api -jobs=16 -workers=16

 ### Building using Windows Visual Studio
 See [Compiling for Windows](https://github.com/tesseract-ocr/tesseract/wiki/Compiling#windows).